|

 while millions more around the world watched on

+television.
 The following September, singing

 in the shadow of the Eiffel Tower, he thrilled the hearts